k00ni/from-object-to-icf/README.md

 # from-object-to-icf

-This repository contains files and information around a research project of mine.
+This repository contains technical information around a research project of mine, called from-barrier-to-icf.
 The project is about a **model** to deduce why a structure/object becomes to a barrier and which groups of people it impedes.
 Main approach is "ask" which requirements something has (e.g. doors usually force you to not be broader then a certain width) and which [ICF](http://www.who.int/classifications/icf/en/) elements/components it affects.

-**Background information can be found in the [wiki](https://github.com/k00ni/from-object-to-icf/wiki)!**

-## How to contribute?

-Regardless of the topic, please open an issue [here](https://github.com/k00ni/from-object-to-icf/issues).
-The issue tracker is the place to discuss further changes.

-If you want to contribute to the **wiki**, you could either try the [technical way](https://stackoverflow.com/questions/10642928/how-to-pull-request-a-wiki-page-on-github/11481887#11481887) or you simply add it to the issue.
-Approved changes will be added manually afterwards.
+There is a non-technical documentation available.
+You can find at: https://www.gitbook.com/book/k00ni/from-barrier-to-icf/details

-## License
+## Contribution

-The code in this repository is licensed under the terms of the [MIT license](https://choosealicense.com/licenses/mit/).

-Textual content (like the Wiki) is licensed under the terms of the [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+### Technical

+If you have a technical contribution, please create an issue [here](https://github.com/k00ni/from-object-to-icf/issues).

+### Non-technical

+If you have a non-technical contribution, please go to Gitbooks and start a discussion [here](https://www.gitbook.com/book/k00ni/from-barrier-to-icf/discussions).

 ## Use cases